-With the beginning of the New Year, you’ve seen articles everywhere discussing the end of the decade or declaring that 2020 is the beginning of the new decade.
+With the beginning of the 2020 New Year, you saw articles everywhere that discussed the end of the decade or declared that 2020 was the beginning of the new decade.
+But 2021 is the beginning of the new decade.

 Q: Isn’t 2020 the beginning of the new decade?

 - 2020 is the beginning of a new decade — as any year is

 - But it is not the beginning of the new decade

 Q: But the year ends in Zero.
 If 2010 was the beginning of the decade, and 2000 was the beginning of the new millennium, how can 2020 not be the beginning of the new decade?